Bosque County Judge

 The County Judge is frequently the most visible official in county government.
 Often thought of as the county's chief executive officer, a County Judge has broad judicial and administrative powers, including serving as the presiding officer of the county's policy-making body, the Commissioners Court.
 Referred to as "chief justice" by early Texas constitutions, the current office of County Judge was established by the Texas Constitution of 1876.

-County Judges are election on a countywide basis.
+County Judges are elected on a countywide basis.
 Originally, the term of office for this position was two years, but in 1954 the Texas Constitution was amended to increase the term of office to four years.
 Article V Sections 15-18 of the Texas Constitution contain the legal basis for the office of County Judge as we know it today:

 There shall be established in each county in this state a County Court, which shall be a court of record; and there shall be elected in each county, by the qualified voters, a County Judge, who shall be well informed in the law of the state; shall be a conservator of the peace; and shall hold off for four years, and until his successor shall be elected and qualified...